cognitom/personal-env/remote/README.md

 Now, you can connect to your VM via `hello.localhost.zone`.
 Open Codeanywhere and choose `File > New Connection > SFTP - SSH` from the menu.

-- Hostname: `public.hello.localhost.zone`
+- Hostname: `public.hello.librize.org`
 - Username: `cognitom`
 - Public Key

 We have two sub-domain names:

-- `public.hello.localhost.zone` - for access from public
+- `public.hello.librize.org` - for access from public
-- `hello.localhost.zone` - for access from local or VPN
+- `hello.librize.org` - for access from local or VPN

 ## 3. Setup Linux environment